Below we list what the important Configurations. We've divided this section into required configuration and worth-a-look recommended configs.

 We set this value high to save our having to field noob questions up on the mailing lists asking why a RegionServer went down during a massive import.
 The usual cause is that their JVM is untuned and they are running into long GC pauses.
 Our thinking is that while users are getting familiar with HBase, we'd save them having to know all of its intricacies.
 Later when they've built some confidence, then they can play with configuration such as this.

 This setting defines the number of threads that are kept open to answer incoming requests to user tables.
-The default of 10 is rather low in order to prevent users from killing their region servers when using large write buffers with a high number of concurrent clients.
 The rule of thumb is to keep this number low when the payload per request approaches the MB (big puts, scans using a large cache) and high when the payload is small (gets, small puts, ICVs, deletes).
 The total size of the queries in progress is limited by the setting "hbase.ipc.server.max.callqueue.size".

 It is safe to set that number to the maximum number of incoming clients if their payload is small, the typical example being a cluster that serves a website since puts aren't typically buffered and most of the operations are gets.

 The reason why it is dangerous to keep this setting high is that the aggregate size of all the puts that are currently happening in a region server may impose too much pressure on its memory, or even trigger an OutOfMemoryError.
 A region server running on low memory will trigger its JVM's garbage collector to run more frequently up to a point where GC pauses become noticeable (the reason being that all the memory used to keep all the requests' payloads cannot be trashed, no matter how hard the garbage collector tries).
 After some time, the overall cluster throughput is affected since every request that hits that region server will take longer, which exacerbates the problem even more.